Repaying your student loan

 However, the threshold may be different depending on the economic strength of the country you’re living in.
 In more expensive countries, you’ll need to earn more to start paying your student loan back.
 In countries where the cost of living is lower, the threshold is lower.

-If you live abroad for five years, you still have to repay your student loan.
+If you live abroad for five years, you must still repay your student loan.
 It'll only be written off in the same way as if you were living in the UK (see above).

 When moving abroad, you have to: